 A college football game encompasses 60 minutes of playing time divided into four 15-minute quarters.
-But those 60 minutes typically require something approaching three hours to complete, and games at the NCAA FBS level typically last much longer than that.
+But those 60 minutes typically require something approaching three hours to complete, and games at the NCAA FBS level typically last longer than that.

 There’s a lot of down time in a college football game, particularly at the sport’s highest levels.
 How should officials utilize that time to maximum advantage?

 Retired college football referee Mike Defee was considered one of the premier officials in the sport.
 He worked in the Big 12 Conference beginning in 2006, first as a back judge and then in 2010, as a referee.
 His résumé includes an assortment of major bowl games and the 2017 national championship game between Alabama and Clemson.

 There is an abundance of down time in games he and his crew work each week, in part because of the demands of television.

 Four media timeouts each quarter, lasting approximately three minutes each, plus additional breaks after the first and third quarters (three-and-a-half minutes each), add up to nearly an hour of real time.
 And that’s not including the 20-minute break at halftime.
 All of which explains why high-profile FBS games can last close to four hours from opening kickoff to final whistle.

 But Defee took pride in staying focused during stoppages.
 “That’s something I feel really, really strongly about,” he says.
 “I believe in that old saying that ‘Idle time is the devil’s workshop,’ and so during media timeouts, I always wanted to stay in the moment.”

 It should be noted that the crew stays busy during a timeout.

 While Defee remained at his post behind the offense, there was communication going on between crew members.